 1. Airtable focuses on their “aha!” moment #

 Airtable is on to a winner with this product onboarding example.
 The onboarding screen collects personal information so that they can customize every Airtable base to match user goals.
 This pushes users toward "aha!" moments and reduces the friction of creating airtables from scratch.
 Users can start gaining value from the get-go.

 2. LinkTree provides a visual treat #

-The link distribution platform’s onboarding flows are hyper-aware of their audience.
+Onboarding flows from the link distribution platform LinkTree are hyper-aware of their audience.
 Their users are savvy, smart, and social.
 Their onboarding flows need to pop as much as they should on a social feed, and all of them do exactly that.

 3. Zendesk manages expectations #

 We are busy people; Zendesk is a tool for busy people.
 The product team at Zendesk introduced a progress bar to highlight how much more onboarding someone has to do and encourage them to finish.
 Best-in-class onboarding example!

 Grammarly is constantly updating features and bringing the best service possible to its users.
 They introduce new features or upgrades using banners that you can explore, dismiss, or request to be reminded about at another time.

 We’re a fan of the Joy onboarding flow for how they pack information into one modal.
 In this onboarding example, Joy lets their copy explain the app’s benefits, while their image lets desktop users know they can use it on mobile.
 Joy creates app onboarding that’s equal parts educational as it is affirmative.